10p-freddo/fruitstrap/README.md

 fruitstrap
 ==========
-Install and debug iPhone apps without Xcode.
+Install and debug iPhone apps without using Xcode.
 Designed to work on unjailbroken devices.

 ## Requirements